 Reading Time: 7 minutes

-For the past year I have been doodling away in an attempt to create the visual for the MAG-100 universe.
-If I have to be honest about it, it’s been a dismal failure as far as projects go, so much so, I have found growing the universe through words, rather than images, to be far more satisfying; and in that regard I have been moving forward quite nicely.
+For the past few years I have been doodling away in an attempt to create a visual language for the my ‘universe’.
+If I have to be honest about it, it had been a dismal failure as far as projects go, so much so, I found growing the universe through words, rather than images, to be far more satisfying; and in that regard I moved forward quite nicely.

-The upside, because luckily there is one, is in this new found love of exploration through words, I sort of accepted that the visual aspect of MAG-100 had died and for the most part, I was happy with that.
-So I started another project, ‘Sub Orbital Machine Nine’, still feeling the need to be visual, yet be free of any preconceptions, constraints of ideas, or the need to tie it all together with a written narrative.
-If I can say so myself, it’s been working a treat and I have been blissfully chewing my way through it.
+The upside, because luckily there was one, is in this new found love of exploration through words, I sort of accepted that the visual aspect of the project had, for the most part, died; and I was happy with that.
+So I started another project, still feeling the need to be visual, yet be free of any preconceptions, constraints of ideas, or the need to tie it all together with a written narrative.
+If I can say so myself, it worked a treat and I blissfully chewed my way through it.

 It is often said to solve a problem, one must step away for a while.
 Anyone working in the design profession knows this all too well, often finding the solution they have been lucklessly looking for, by moving onto something else entirely.
-SOM9 it turns out, seems to have been the distraction I needed to have.
+The new project, it turns out, seems to have been the distraction I needed to have…

-The other night I started doodling shapes for no real reason.
+One night I started doodling shapes for no real reason.
 There was something stuck in the back of my head, be it a concept, an idea, maybe a random thought; I’m not clear exactly.
-But as I doodled and shapes turned into forms, which in turn became ‘things’, a door opened and five full pages of doodles later, I had that elusive ‘something’ I’d spent the past year trying to discover for MAG-00.
-How do I ‘know’ it was a something?
+But as I doodled and shapes turned into forms, which in turn became ‘things’, a door opened and five full pages of doodles later, I had that elusive ‘something’ I’d spent too long trying to discover.
+How do I know it was a something?
 Beyond simply feeling ‘right’, looking at them fired off other thoughts and ideas in my head and most importantly, I started to smile.
 So I sat there, as one does, and looked at the pages – just what was it that was resonating with me?

 That was it.

 What I was looking were pages of little vehicles that were decidedly of a sci-fi retro nature.
-If I look back at a lot of the work I had been doing for MAG-100, there were retro elements and ideas cropping up here and there, yet always out of place.
-So on a sneaking suspicion, I went to my reference collection to look through the books and images and there it was – shapes, forms, styling; a feeling that has been all but forgotten to world that has become geometric, harsh, mechanical and faux rational…
+If I look back at a lot of the work I had been doing, there were retro elements and ideas cropping up here and there, yet always out of place.
+So on a sneaking suspicion, I went to my reference collection to look through the books and images… and there it was – shapes, forms, styling; a feeling that has been all but forgotten to world that has become geometric, harsh, mechanical and faux rational…

-While my first exposure to science fiction on a grand scale, like many others, was with Star Wars (1) in 1978 (back in those day Australia got films very late), my real love for it came first through the work of Chris Foss (a year or so before seeing the film), followed later by the likes of Jim Burns, Chris Moore, Peter Elson, Peter Jones… a list too long to put here, that were so prolific between the mid 70’s and early 80’s — what was the golden age of science fiction illustration.
+While my first exposure to science fiction on a grand scale, like many others, was with Star Wars (1) in ’78 (back in those days Australia got films very late), my real love for it first came through the work of Chris Foss (a year or so before seeing the film), followed later by the likes of Jim Burns, Chris Moore, Peter Elson, Peter Jones… a list too long to put here, and who were so prolific between the mid 70’s and early 80’s — what was to become golden age of science fiction illustration.

-Look at the images of the period, captured in the myriad of books (and book covers), and the distinct feeling is one of no single style or influence.
-Unestablished and ‘pulp illustrators’ may have been, *ahem*, ‘influenced’ by the artistic styles of those already established (Foss being perhaps the greatest influence), but it was not until Star Wars steamrolled its way into the collective conscious that one could say that an accepted sci-fi aesthetic emerged
+Looking at the images of the period, captured in the myriad of books (and book covers), the distinct feeling is one of no single style or influence.
+Unestablished and ‘pulp illustrators’ may have been, *ahem*, ‘influenced’ by the artistic styles of those already popular (Foss being perhaps the greatest), but it was not until Star Wars steamrolled its way into the collective conscious that one could say that an accepted sci-fi aesthetic emerged.

 And the trend only continued.